This article may contain affiliate links, please read my affiliate disclosure for more information.

 - Cobalt blue

 - Pthalo green

-You won’t need a whole range of fancy brushes and I always thing it’s best to keep it simple.
+You won’t need a whole range of fancy brushes and I always think it’s best to keep it simple.
 Now, given that my painting style is that of a plein air painter, my studio paintings aren’t massively detailed either and for good reason.
 I feel that excessive detail tends to ruin the composition as the eyes and brain are having to decode too much information.
 Often the suggestion of detail is more effective as the brain fills in the gaps, it also makes the paintings look more alive.

-With more gestural brush strokes in mind I have opted for using mostly flat brushes, filberts and daggers.
+With more gestural brush strokes in mind, I have opted for using mostly flat brushes, filberts and daggers.

 Here is a list of the brushes I used in this painting:

 - No.4 flat

 - No.2 filbert

 - No.1 round

 - 1/2″ dagger